What I Offer

 Actual charges are determined by the length of the manuscript.
 One page is equal to 250 words.

-Only half of payment is required up front, and I only accept the second half once you are satisfied with the work I’ve done.
+Only half of payment is required up front.
+I will accept the second half once you are satisfied with the work.

 A sample edit will get you a free edit of the first 1000 words of your manuscript.

 Request a sample edit

-Provide a word count, a brief summary and the level of performance you expect.
-I will email you to get the first 1000 words of your manuscript as a sample edit, no strings attached.
+Please provide a word count, a brief summary and what kind of edit you expect.
+Then just attach the first 1000 words of your manuscript (approx. 4 double-spaced pages) to get a free sample edit.